freenas/freenas-docs/userguide/system.rst

 (platform), the amount of memory, the current system time, the system's uptime, the number of users connected at the console or by serial, telnet, or SSH connections, and the current load average.
-On servers supplied or certified by iXsystems, an additional :guilabel:`Serial Number` field showing the hardware serial number is displayed.
+On systems supplied or certified by iXsystems, an additional :guilabel:`Serial Number` field showing the hardware serial number is displayed.